DS3Lab/feebee/README.md

 The features are represented by a 2d numpy array (first: number of samples, second: feature dimension), wereas the labels are 1D numpy arrays (number of samples).

-Independent of the choice of signatur, the method should return a dictionary.
+Independent of the choice of signature, the method should return a dictionary.
 Every item in it should have a key representing a single variant (i.e., set of hyper-parameters, or use 'default' if not present), whereas the value of every item should be a list of two element.
 The first beeing the upper bound estimate and the second the lower bound estimate for the set of hyper-parameters.
 If a method estimates the BER directly, and not any lower or upper bound, the value in the dictionary should contain a list with twice the same element in it.

 ## Citation